 And there are other moments, like Cry Out, which give you hope that this is actually getting somewhere.
 Only to find out that this track is actually at the end, instead of somewhere else.
 Even if this piece of work feels like some ’80s Hard Rock or early Heavy Metal production gone Death Metal of sorts.

-And it does not come out when it should, because this is Doom, where bleak terror should lurk in the darkest back corner of your being.
+And it does not come out when it should.
+Because this is Doom, where bleak terror should lurk in the darkest back corner of your being.
 Where is the underlying fire that brings it all alive?
-Sounds like a bunch of old men, trying not to show too much grouch.
+It sounds like a bunch of old men, trying not to show too much grouch.
 But still, there is somewhere some residual energy that begs for release, but isn’t.

-And it is in this cookie cutter Doom Metal dress that Paradise Lost presents its newest brew of specialty, Gothic-style dark beer called The Plague Within.
+And it is in this cookie-cutter Doom Metal dress that Paradise Lost presents its newest brew of specialty, Gothic-style dark beer called The Plague Within.
+With a return to Doom Death Metal, if you will.
 I am just asking myself where the hell is the plague in all of this?
-I call this taking a laid back view to the next level and it is not a good next level.
+Because PL‘s tune here is way too laid back.
+And that’s not good.

 For sure, they meet the requirements of heavy, slow doomy sound and the tracks present an okay structure.
 But at times this sounds like a badly synthesized mix between the aforementioned Black Sabbath and the recently reviewed record Damnatio Memoriae from My Silent Wake.
 The opening track No Hope in Sight actually brings it to a point: The whole production is not bad, but it is not really good neither.